Sadyba

-Sadyba is a neighbourhood, and an area of the City Information System, in Warsaw, Poland, within the district of Mokotów.
+Sadyba (/pl/) is a neighbourhood, and the City Information System area, in Warsaw, Poland, within the Mokotów district.
 It is a residential area with low-rise single-family housing in the south and high-rise multifamily housing in the north.

-In 1887, there was built the Fort IX, as part of the series of fortifications surrounding the city, and the area was incorporated into Warsaw in 1916.
-Throughout the 1920s, within the area were developed single-family housing neighbourhoods of Sadyba and Garden City of Czrniaków.
-In the 1970s, in the neighbourhood were developed high-rise apartment buildings.
-In 2000, there was opened the Sadyba Best Mall, one of the oldest shopping centres in Poland.
+In 1887, Fort IX was built in the area, as part of the series of fortifications surrounding the city, and was incorporated into Warsaw in 1916.
+Throughout the 1920s, the neighbourhoods of Sadyba and Garden City of Czerniaków, with the low-rise single-family housing, were developed in the area.
+In the 1970s, several housing estates of high-rise apartment buildings were developed in Sadyba.
+In 2000, Sadyba Best Mall, one of the oldest shopping malls in Poland, was opened in the neighbourhood.

+Toponomy

+The term sadyba means in Polish a settlement, and archaically, also means an isolated house, usually with rudimentary structure.
+During the interwar period, the term was used by the Polish Armed Forces as a name for military settlements in the Eastern Borderlands of Poland.
+The neighbourhood was founded by a group of soldiers of the Polish Armed Forces, whom named it after said term.